Neil Patrick Harris Signs On For ‘Laramie: A Legacy’ On Anniversary Of Matthew Shepard’s Murder

-Matthew Sheppard was only 21-years old when the attack occurred.
+Matthew Shepard was only 21 years old when the attack occurred.
 He was left on the side of the road afterward and died six days later in hospital as a result of severe head injuries.
-Perpetrators Aaron McKinney and Russell Henderson were arrested not long after the attack and were charged with first-degree murder when Sheppard died.
+Perpetrators Aaron McKinney and Russell Henderson were arrested not long after the attack and were charged with first-degree murder when Shepard died.

 As a result of this terrible crime, The Laramie Project was formed.
 Headed by the Matthew Shepard Foundation and the Tectonic Theater Project, this group traveled from New York to Laramie, Wyoming, to conduct interviews with the people of Laramie, the town where the attack took place.